 International students who have come to the United States to attend a college or university may need help with financing.
-Federal loans are only an option for U.S. citizens, permanent residents, or U.S. nationals (such as individuals born in American Samoa or Swains Island).
-This leaves personal savings, scholarships and grants (if any) and private student loans to help pay for college.
-For purposes of this article, when we refer to international student loans we are talking about private student loans that allow international students to apply and potentially receive.
+Federal student loans are only an option for U.S. citizens, permanent residents, or U.S. nationals (such as individuals born in American Samoa or Swains Island).
+This leaves personal savings, scholarships and grants (if any), and private student loans to help pay for college.
+For purposes of this article, when we refer to international student loans we are talking about private student loans that allow international students to apply, typically with a U.S.-based cosigner.

-The eligibility standards are pretty straightforward and will be largely consistent from lender to lender.
-The following are the basic criteria to qualify an international student loan:
+The eligibility standards for private loans are pretty straightforward and will be fairly consistent from lender to lender.
+The following are the basic criteria to qualify for an international student loan:

 - International students must be enrolled at least half-time in a degree-granting program at an eligible institution.

 - While you can begin the loan application prior to being accepted to your desired college, you will need to be accepted with your student visa to finalize the loan.

 - A cosigner is typically required for all international student loan programs, with few exceptions.